 Raccoon in the Attic

-Raccoons love attics because they are a dry, warm, and secure place where the raccoons can have their young.
-During the day raccoons remain in their dens until nightfall where they roam around your house looking for food scraps or other things that can help them survive.
+Raccoons are attracted to attics because it provides a dry, warm, and safe place for them to have their young.
+Raccoons spend the day in their dens and then wander around your yard looking for food scraps and other items that will help them survive.
 These little creatures will also bring whatever they find to their den, including wood, dirt, and outdoor garbage.

 Raccoon removal from attics should only be attempted by professionals.
-Attempting to get rid of raccoons on your own can cause more harm than good.
+Raccoon removal can be more difficult than you think.
 These critters will scratch, bite and urinate which can result in serious injuries or disease if they’re not handled properly.

 The Raccoon Removal Process

 We use humane and safe methods to remove raccoons from your home or property.
-Here’s our process for raccoon removal:
+This is our procedure for removing raccoons from your home or property.

 - Set Traps